 It reminds me of Woody Allen’s fantastic movie ‘Midnight in Paris’ where the modern hero is desperate to live in the Paris of the 1930s.
 The Paris of Scott Fitzgerald, Ernest Hemingway and Salvador Dali.
 Whilst the beautiful young woman he falls in love with is desperate to experience the Paris of ‘La Belle Epoque’ a Paris of the 1870s and 1880s.
 A Paris of Toulouse Lautrec and the Moulin Rouge.
 I love this delightful irony – life is always a question of perception.
 We think other places, other times are better, more intriguing, more fascinating than our own.
 Think of the famous story of ‘The Alchemist’ a re-writing of a much earlier folk-tale by Paolo Coelho.
 The hero travels for years in search of an elusive treasure.
 He searches ardently to find what he is looking for, only to discover when he eventually gets home, that what he was seeking was right there in front of him, if only he could have seen it at the time.

 When I emerge from my delightful conversation with Claudia I find myself smiling again.
 It’s ironic (to me) that anyone could want to live anywhere other than here, in this medieval, charming, authentic, historic village.
 But then I should know better – it’s all a question of perception.
 Look at me, a perpetual traveller, what exactly is it that I’m seeking!
-Perhaps I’ll be able to answer that later this year – who knows!
+Perhaps I’ll be able to answer that in a year or two – who knows!

 - There’s a fantastic Persian epic poem called ‘Conference of the Birds’ which talks of a group of birds who make a journey far from home, through many diverse lands and valleys.
 Only to discover, when they reach their final destination, their ‘heaven on earth’ that in fact, they are already there.